THE ESSENTIAL SEOUL GUIDE

 Gyeongbokgung has a brilliant backdrop of mountains and a beautiful entrance gate.
 A changing of the guard ceremony takes place at 10am and 2pm which is pretty cool to see.
 Changdeokgung is closed Mondays and Gyeongbokgung is closed on Tuesdays.

 The entrance to Gyeongbokgung Palace

-Deoksugung Palace, a little south of Gyeongbokgung, is the only palace you can visit at night, shining a new light on the impressive old buildings.
+Deoksugung Palace is a little south of Gyeongbokgung.
+It is the only palace in Seoul you can visit at night, shining a new light on the magnificent old buildings.
 A few of them house some low-key light displays, and you might even encounter a raccoon or two scurrying around the grounds!
 During the day you can catch the colourful changing of the guard ceremony in front of the entrance gate at 1100, 1400 and 1530 (free to watch).
 It’s open 9am-9pm daily except Mondays.

 Deoksugung Palace at night

 For some respite from the hustle and bustle of city life, head to the serene Cheonggyecheon.
 Appearing out of nowhere, this stream, hidden below street level and beneath shiny, towering skyscrapers, is a peaceful haven for people and wildlife alike.
 Flowing for nearly 11km through the city, the stream was covered by a highway for years, but finally given a new lease of life in 2005.
 Paths ideal for strolling run alongside, while murals and photographs tell tales of the past.
 It’s one of the best things to do in Seoul, a real highlight of the city.

 Cooling off under a bridge along Cheonggyecheon stream in the heat of July